Town of Nashville

 For all Public Hearings, the Mayor will call on a staff member to present details about the case and then allow the applicant, if applicable, to present their case.
 The Mayor will then open the floor to those wishing to speak for or against the issue.
 Speakers may come to the podium one at a time.

-Thank you for following these Public Hearing guidelines:
+Thank you for following these rules:

 - If you have handouts to share, please bring 11 copies and give them to the Town Clerk as you approach the podium.
 The Town Clerk will distribute the copies for you.